 Have you ever asked yourself what is meaningful to you?
 How can we be able to feel that we are in charge of our life’s agenda in a way that will make us feel more in charge?
 There is clarity.
 In one direction.
 Making progress.
 By recognizing that human experience can be broken down into two categories, meaningful activities, and nonmeaningful activities, we can begin to develop clarity about the current state of our life’s agenda.

-When we are evaluating our days, this forces a clear distinction to be drawn between the good and bad.
+When we are evaluating our days, this forces a clear distinction to be drawn between the good and the bad.
 Are the things I do each day of my life meaningful to me?
-Is what I do mean to me?
+What does what I do mean to me?
 Are all these activities in line with what I feel is my life’s work that I feel I am supposed to be doing?
 The self-determined ask these kinds of questions as part of their self-determination process.

+There are some questions that force us to reevaluate everything we do in life.
+After doing this, we have to ask ourselves if the duties, opportunities, and tasks that the outside world presents to us are in line with our objectives, if they give us energy, and if they enable us to feel satisfied.
 We must be unblinking in our approach to activities that do not meet our expectations, and we must let go of our belief that they are essential for our well-being once and for all.
 This is likely to be a source of moaning for some people.

 Clarity About What is Meaningful?